suijingfeng/vkOpenArena/README.md

 Image chuck memory(device local) used: 8 M
 ```

-besides, the following new cmd only exist in vulkan renderer.
+Besides, the following new cmd only exist in vulkan renderer.

-* gpuMem: image memmory allocated on GPU;
+* printMemUsage: GPU and/or CPU memory usage(for store image data, staging buffer and vertice buffer etc).
-* printOR: print the value of backend.or;
+* printOR: print the value of backend.or.
 * pipelineList: list the number of pipelines we have created for the shader stage. (about 80~100, seem too much?)
 * displayResoList: list of the display resolution the render software provided.